marufrahmangit/django-react-blog/README.md

-# django-react-blog-app
-first fullstack blog app with django and reactjs
+full-stack blog app with django and reactjs